permutationlock/ztrait/README.md

 because the compile error occurs while a function signature is being generated.
-This can result in the line number of the original call not be reported unless building with `-freference-trace` (and even then the call site may still be obsucred in some degenerate cases).
+This can result in the line number of the original call not be reported unless building with `-freference-trace` (and even then the call site may still be obscured in some degenerate cases).